Hook priority collisions

 Results appear directly in your WordPress admin panel.
 No separate dashboard to log into.
 Conflicts are sorted by severity, color-coded, and each one includes the specific hook name, both plugin slugs, and a plain-English fix.

-- One-click scan from the SmartFix menu page
+- One-click scan from the SmartFix menu

 - Severity badges: Critical, High, Medium, Low